vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The amount of memory for the VCH endpoint VM.
 The default is 2048MB.
 Set this option to increase the amount of memory in the VCH endpoint VM if the VCH will pull large container images.

 **NOTE** With the exception of VCHs that pull large container images, always use the `--memory` option instead of the `--appliance-memory` option to increase the overall amount of memory for the VCH vApp, rather than on the VCH endpoint VM.
-Use docker create -m to set the amounts of memory on container VMs.
+Use `docker create -m` to set the memory on container VMs.
 The `--appliance-memory` option is mainly intended for use by VMware Support.

 <pre>--appliance-memory <i>amount_of_memory</i></pre>